lmullen/jsr/_source/issues/vol13/seales.markdown

 place and time when the region was most deeply affected by industrialization and urbanization."[^5]

-This essay uses the material history of indoor baptisteries in the American South to blur categorical boundaries between old and new, primitive and modern, and religious and secular by showing how seemingly "old-time" southern Baptists embraced what they considered the modern
+This article uses the material history of indoor baptisteries in the American South to blur categorical boundaries between old and new, primitive and modern, and religious and secular by showing how seemingly "old-time" southern Baptists embraced what they considered the modern